Phippsy/donal-readme/README.md

 *We focus on*
 * Hypotheses which can have the hugest impact on customer experience
 * Relentless understanding of customer mindsets and problems to solve
-* Constructive challenging of stakeholder dogma in service of the best possible use of Cytiva’s resources
+* Constructive challenging of stakeholder dogma, to make sure we use Cytiva’s resources effectively